 Born into the upper middle class.
 A couple of kids, and a wife he met at university when they were both barely twenty.
 Typical Spanish family man, in other words.

 One day he’s happier than usual, and tells me why:

 “I’m going on holiday tomorrow.
 I’m going to play golf in Marbella with a couple of friends.
 Leaving my wife at home.
 Just me, my friends and some fulanas.
 How do you say fulanas in English?
 Bitches?”

-“A bitch,” I explain, trying to maintain some professional composure, “is a woman with a strong personality.
-I believe that in this case you are referring to prostitutes.”
+“A bitch,” I explain, trying to maintain some professional composure, “is a woman who you find disagreeable.
+I believe that in this case, you are referring to prostitutes.”

 “Yes, prostitutes.
 Putas.
 Bitches.”

-I spend several minutes describing the nuanced relationship between bitches and whores, somewhat shocked that we’re having this conversation at all.
+I spend several minutes describing the nuanced relationship between bitches and hookers, somewhat shocked that we’re having this conversation at all.